 Some people who have lived here for half a century claim that they have never passed a single day without seeing a construction site or crane.
 And it isn’t only the city that is in flux; its “gate to the world” – the airport – has also reinvented itself multiple times over the decades.
 And it is now happening again, since the construction of the new Terminal 3 began in the south of Frankfurt Airport in the fall of 2015.
 The plans for it were actually forged quite a bit further back in time, though.
-Fraport, the company that operates the airport, initiated talks with the city of Frankfurt about a possible expansion in the late 1990s.
-And just in time, as is now clear: Further growth potential is limited with the existing Terminal 1, inaugurated in 1972, and Terminal 2, which began operating in 1994 - almost 70 million passengers already traveled through Frankfurt Airport in 2018.
+In the late 1990s, Fraport―the airport’s operator―began talking with the city of Frankfurt about a possible expansion.
+The reason was that over the long term, the two existing terminals―the first of which had begun operating back in 1972 while the second was inaugurated in 1994―would be outpaced by the steady growth in aviation volumes.
+By 2019 the number of passengers using Frankfurt Airport had swelled to more than 70 million.
+Unforeseen events can definitely interrupt or dramatically reverse this trend, like the COVID-19 pandemic that began in the spring of 2020.
+However, as other crises have shown in the past, the aviation sector eventually resumes expanding.

 “Today, airports have become destinations in themselves.
 And most of them receive more visitors than many downtown areas.
 This makes it even more essential for airports to perform many of the same functions as cities.
 Which is exactly what we are going to accomplish with Terminal 3.”
 (Christoph Mäckler, architect of Terminal 3)

 Modern but with a feel-good ambiance: it was with this promise that Frankfurt architect Christoph Mäckler convinced the jury and won the contest held to choose who would design the new Terminal 3.
 Previously, the London architectural firm Foster and Partners had won the first round, the architectural competition, and designed the basic shape of the modular terminal.
 In Mäckler’s architectural vision, piers, gates and lounges are reminiscent of a city’s streets and squares.